ysa134/Soccer/README.md

     * 2005-2008 https://developers.google.com/open-source/soc/
     * 2015

-* Think of a way of displaying the stats information like - students who've been selected more than once, etc.
+* Display the statistic information such as students who have been selected more than once.

 * The app currently uses the old datasets that don't contain the project/org descriptions.
 Efficiently loading the new dataset will be a bit challenging.